Two new crop-specific tools have been added to Enviro-weather in the past few months.

 Rolling over a weather station location on the map on the Enviro-weather home page gives the most recent weather data at the station.

-A short video clip, 'Getting Started with Enviro-weather', created by Steve Marquie and Mark Trent, showcases some of the features of the Enviro-weather site.
+A short video clip, 'Getting Started with Enviro-weather' (unavailable - refers to 2007 version of site), created by Steve Marquie and Mark Trent, showcases some of the features of the Enviro-weather site.

 The Enviro-weather staff is excited about the activities and accomplishments of the project during its first year.
 One indicator of grower and other public use of the system is a 100 % increase in daily visits to both the Enviro-weather website and a partner website (GDDTracker) over the past 12 months.
 Continued growth of the physical components of the system will be pursued to provide more complete spatial coverage of environmental monitoring across the across the state (we are planning a major expansion with a new DNR partnership).
 Continuing development of products will remain a fundamental and integral objective of the system in responding to Michigan's dynamic agriculture and natural resource systems (the commodity pages and workgroup are the foundation to this effort).